Best Camping in New England: Top Tent & Car Campgrounds You’ll Love

 Located on the Long Island Sound, Hammonasset Beach is two miles of sandy goodness that attracts over a million people every year.
 In addition to an expansive sandy beach, there is a ¾-mile boardwalk and numerous walking trails through the dunes and coastal forest.

 The campground includes more than 550 sites just steps from the beach.
-Most sites don’t have hookups, but there are about 50 RV sites with electricity.
-There is a great nature center near the campground and bikes are available to rent.
+Most sites don’t have hookups, but about 50 RV sites have electricity.
+There is a great nature center near the campground, and bikes can be rented.

 While this is a busy campground throughout the summer, it’s great if you want to take advantage of oceanfront camping in Connecticut.